 The meetings are organised by the Company Secretary, Pedro Jorge Ferreira de Magalhães, who is present at all meetings.
-Pedro Magalhães has a broad range of academic and professional qualifications5, namely in the areas of Environmental, Social and Corporate Governance (ESG) and Compliance, which add significant value in terms of supporting decision-making by the management body.
+Pedro Magalhães has a broad range of academic and professional qualifications5, namely in the areas of ESG and Compliance, which add significant value in terms of supporting decision-making by the management body.

-The organisation of meetings allows all Directors - both executive and non-executive Directors - to prepare themselves in advance in order to participate fully in the meeting and to assess and devise measures to improve meeting productivity and organisation efficiency.
-The calendar of regular Board meetings is agreed upon at the beginning of every financial year so that all members may be able to be present.
+The organisation of meetings allows all Directors - both executive and non-executive Directors - to adequately prepare themselves in advance in order to participate fully in the meeting and to assess and devise measures to improve meeting productivity and organisation efficiency.
+The calendar of regular meetings is agreed upon at the beginning of every financial year, so all members are able to be present.
 Any Director, including non-executive directors, may request the inclusion of items/topics in the agenda to be considered by the directors, up to the second business day prior to any board meeting.